 If the shares you own are held in "street name" by a bank, broker or other nominee record holder, which, for convenience, we collectively refer to in this proxy statement as brokerage firms, your brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
-In order to for your shares to be voted, you will need to follow the directions your brokerage firm provides you.
-Many brokerage firms also offer the option of providing for voting instructions over the Internet or by telephone, directions for which, if available, would be provided by your brokerage firm subject to these rules, it will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to certain "non-discretionary" items.
-Because JFL has submitted a notice of its intent to nominate directors, we anticipate that the 2019 Annual Meeting will be the subject of a contested solicitation.
-Therefore, all proposals at the 2019 Annual Meeting are considered "non-discretionary" items, meaning that if you do not instruct your brokerage firm on how to vote, your brokerage firm will not have authority to vote at the 2019 Annual Meeting and your shares will be counted as "broker non-votes."
+In order for your shares to be voted, you will need to follow the directions your brokerage firm provides you.
+Many brokerage firms also offer the option of providing for voting instructions over the Internet or by telephone, directions for which, if available, would be provided by your brokerage firm on the voting instruction form that it delivers to you.
+Under applicable stock exchange rules, if you do not give instructions to your brokerage firm subject to these rules, it will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to certain "non-discretionary" items.
+The ratification of Marcum LLP as our independent registered public accounting firm (Proposal 3) is considered to be a "discretionary" item, and your brokerage firm will be able to vote with respect to that proposal even if it does not receive instructions from you, so long as it holds your shares in its name.
+The election of directors (Proposal 1) and the non-binding, advisory vote on executive compensation, or "say-on-pay" vote (Proposal 2), are "non-discretionary" items, meaning that if you do not instruct your brokerage firm on how to vote with respect to either of these proposals, your brokerage firm will not vote with respect to that proposal and your shares will be counted as "broker non-votes."
 "Broker non-votes" are shares that are held in "street name" by a brokerage firm that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.

-In the event that the election of directors becomes uncontested, brokerage firms may be permitted to exercise voting authority on "discretionary" matters.
-Please instruct your broker how to vote your shares using the voting instruction form provided by your broker or following any instructions provided by your broker for submitting a proxy for your shares over the Internet or telephonically, if available.
+Please instruct your brokerage firm how to vote your shares using the voting instruction form provided by your brokerage firm or following any instructions provided by your brokerage firm for submitting a proxy for your shares over the Internet or telephonically, if available.

-If your shares are held in street name, you must bring an account statement from your brokerage firm showing that you are the beneficial owner of the shares as of the record date (July 19, 2019) in order to be admitted to the Annual Meeting.
-To be able to vote your shares held in street name at the Annual Meeting, you will need to obtain a proxy card from the holder of record.
+If your shares are held in street name, you must bring an account statement from your brokerage firm showing that you are the beneficial owner of the shares as of the record date (September 16, 2019) in order to be admitted to the Annual Meeting.
+To be able to vote your shares held in street name at the Annual Meeting, you will need to obtain a legal proxy from the record holder giving you the right to vote the shares.